Fraud Blocker

 When New Jersey properties experience girder or support wall failure, getting in touch with a team of experts who can handle these structural repairs is crucial.
 At Hale Built Group, we use our expertise in repairing and replacing joists, girders, and other load-bearing structures for homes and businesses across the state.
 Our experienced engineers and contractors know how to identify issues with your building's structure and provide safe, effective, and long-lasting solutions.
 So whether you need to upgrade from load-bearing walls or replace old girders, our team will work with you to ensure that your property is structurally sound again.

-To learn more about our services, call or contact us today for an evaluation!
+To learn more about our residential, commercial, industrial, or municipal girder replacement service solutions, call or contact us today for a free to low cost evaluation!

 Get an Estimate!